freeburma/Bethany-Pie-Shop/README.md

 ###Migration Issues:

-I was struggling with Migration at "Adding Data with EF Core" module.
+I was struggling with Migration at "Adding Data with EF Core" module in ASP.Net Core 2.0

-I've noticed that you need the following packages in your .csproj.
+1. Packages has to be same in your .csproj : To edit ".csproj" => Right Click on your Project Solution in VisualStudio => Select "Edit <projectName>.csproj"

 ![csproj](https://user-images.githubusercontent.com/15990617/31257842-807635d0-aa97-11e7-84a7-b0c790155171.JPG)

 ===========================================================================